Swiss chard: Possible health benefits, uses, and risks

 Lowering blood pressure

-These minerals are thought to bring blood pressure down by releasing sodium out of the body and helping arteries dilate.
+These minerals are thought to reduce blood pressure by releasing sodium out of the body and helping arteries dilate.

-Swiss chard contains chlorophyll, which has shown to be effective at blocking the cancer-causing heterocyclic amines generated when grilling foods at a high temperature.
+Swiss chard contains chlorophyll, which may be effective at blocking the cancer-causing heterocyclic amines generated when grilling foods at a high temperature.

 Improving athletic performance

-How to incorporate more Swiss chard into your diet
+Incorporating more Swiss chard into the diet

 Look for Swiss chard with firm, deep green leaves.
 Smaller leaves will be tenderer and have a milder flavor.
 Store chard in the refrigerator to keep fresh.